Skip to main content

 Type of Resource: Historical Fiction

-Description: a fictional account of five children sent to aboriginal boarding school, based on the recollections of a number of Tsartlip First Nations people.
+Description: a fictional account of five children sent to an Indigenous boarding school, based on the recollections of a number of Tsartlip First Nations people.
 These unforgettable children are taken by government agents from Tsartlip Day School to live at Kuper Island Residential School.
-The five are isolated on the small island and life becomes regimented by the strict school routine.
+The five are isolated on the small island, and life is regimented by the strict school routine.
 They experience the pain of homesickness and confusion while trying to adjust to a world completely different from their own.
-Their lives are no longer organized by fishing, hunting and family, but by bells, line-ups and chores.
+Their lives are no longer organized by fishing, hunting and family but by bells, line-ups and chores.
 In spite of the harsh realities of the residential school, the children find adventure in escape, challenge in competition, and camaraderie with their fellow students.
 Sometimes sad, sometimes funny, always engrossing, No Time to Say Goodbye is a story that readers of all ages won’t soon forget.

 Note from Curriculum Consultant: this book addresses standards in Social Studies as well as English Language Arts.
 No Time to Say Goodbye is made up of a number of different stories.
 Not all of them are appropriate for Grade 5, and some refer to sensitive material.
 Parents should exercise their discretion in assigning stories.